Board of Directors

 George Young

-George graduated Phi Beta Kappa in English from Duke, and as a Woodrow Wilson Scholar earned a Ph.D. in Slavic Languages and Literatures at Yale.
+George graduated Phi Beta Kappa in English from Duke, and as a Woodrow Wilson Scholar, earned a Ph.D. in Slavic Languages and Literature at Yale.
 He taught Russian language and literature and general humanities at Grinnell, Dartmouth, and the University of New England.
 In retirement, both at OLLI in Portland and MSC in Brunswick, as both student and teacher, he has shared his long standing love of the great books, especially in Russian and ancient classical literature.
-As a scholar he has written extensively on Russian literature and religious philosophy of the late Tsarist period.
-His most recent book, The Russian Cosmists, is regarded as the standard work on the subject in English.
-In a long break from academia, he worked for twenty some years as a fine arts dealer and auctioneer, specializing in nineteenth and early twentieth century American and European paintings.
-He and his wife now enjoy slow hiking, nine hole golf, children, grandchildren, and the many rich but affordable opportunities for cultural life in Brunswick.
+In a long break from academia, he worked as a fine arts dealer and auctioneer.
+He and his wife now enjoy slow hiking, nine-hole golf, children, grandchildren, and the many rich but affordable opportunities for cultural life in Brunswick.

 Board Responsibilities